 I’m still trying to figure out all the answers to this, but apparently I’m rolling through.

-We all know I’m only rolling content out because I’m using the blog for a class or I’d be a potato, though.
+We all know I’m only rolling content out currently because I’m using the blog for a class or I’d be a potato, though.
 But everyone is different and while I’m still rolling around and surviving, it doesn’t mean everyone else is.